 Because we recognize the significant need in our neighboring Lake County, WCAL has been working to improve and save animal lives there since 2012.
 In 2015, a generous donation allowed us to purchase a new van which enables us to transport animals out of high risk situations.
 Animals in Lake County are a particular heart tug for WCAL.
 We are proud of our work there, and grateful for the donations that allow us to serve that community.

 When WCAL helps an animal, it is in our family for its lifetime.
 We don't do transactional adoptions; our door and hearts are always open and we take comfort knowing every animal we touch will always have a safety net.
-We offer foster-to-adopt and will always take back an animal previously placed by us.
+We offer foster-to-adopt and can offer counseling and behavior advice to help families struggling to keep their pets.

 We offer indefinite fostering for senior pets with senior citizens.
 All costs are covered by WCAL, we provide 24/7 support and will readily take the animal back at any time for any reason.
 This win/win program provides loving homes for harder to place senior pets, companionship for human seniors often on a fixed income who may not otherwise be able to afford a pet, and assurances that the animal will be cared if the person's advanced years no longer support caring for an animal.